Skip to main content

 pinout/schema/loom-v1.schema.jsonJSON Schema validating both pinouts

-Consume the JSON directly in EDA tools, schematic generators, or the ALP SDK's orchestrator at scripts/alp_orchestrate.py.
+Consume the JSON directly in EDA tools, schematic generators, or the Alp SDK's orchestrator at scripts/alp_orchestrate.py.
 The schema is named Loom v1.

 Signal groups